 Overview

 Amyloidosis (am-uh-loi-DO-sis) is a rare disease that occurs when a protein called amyloid builds up in organs.
-This amyloid buildup can make the organs not work properly.
+This amyloid buildup can affect the way organs work.

-Organs that may be affected include the heart, kidneys, liver, spleen, nervous system and digestive tract.
+Amyloidosis may affect the heart, kidneys, liver, spleen, nervous system, soft tissue, muscle and digestive tract.

-Some types of amyloidosis occur with other diseases.
-These types may improve with treatment of the other diseases.
-Some types of amyloidosis may lead to life-threatening organ failure.
+There are many different types of amyloidosis.
+Some occur with other diseases and improve with treatment.
+Other types may lead to life-threatening organ failure.

-Treatments may include chemotherapy with strong drugs used to treat cancer.
-Other types of medications can reduce amyloid production and control symptoms.
-Some people may benefit from organ or stem cell transplants.
+Treatments may include chemotherapy medicines used to treat cancer.
+Other medicines can reduce amyloid production and manage symptoms.
+Some people may benefit from organ or blood stem cell transplants.

 Symptoms